apache/beam/website/www/site/content/en/contribute/runner-guide.md

 #### Bundles

-For correctness, a `DoFn` _should_ represent an element-wise function, but in fact is a long-lived object that processes elements in small groups called bundles.
+For correctness, a `DoFn` _should_ represent an element-wise function, but in most SDKS this is a long-lived object that processes elements in small groups called bundles.

 Your runner decides how many elements, and which elements, to include in a bundle, and can even decide dynamically in the middle of processing that the